xuwei-k/web-push/README.md

 ASN1 OID: prime256v1
 ```

-You need to use the public key in the `applicationServerKey` option when calling the `subscribe` method.
-For the above output, this can be done using:
+At the client side you need to use the public key when creating the subscription.
+This is done by specifying the
+`applicationServerKey` on the option object that is passed to the `subscribe` method.
+The public key should use
+uncompressed encoding and be formatted as base64.
+For example, for the above public key this looks like:

 ```javascript
 const publicKey = new Uint8Array([0x04,0xe1,0xfc,0x9d,0x34,0x00,0xe6,0x26,0x61,0x97,0x6d,0xfe,0x34,0x2c,0xc6,0x1b,0xda,0x6b,0xbc,0xe6,0x79,0x04,0x4d,0x0c,0x25,0x70,0x56,0xf8,0x65,0x24,0x40,0x8b,0xd1,0x55,0x35,0x41,0xdf,0x62,0x71,0x99,0x7d,0x15,0xd6,0x3e,0xb3,0xd2,0xbe,0xeb,0x9d,0x3e,0xfe,0x6e,0x08,0xba,0x7f,0x68,0x39,0x7c,0xc3,0xe9,0x02,0x1e,0x5b,0xae,0xa3]);